apache/jena-site/source/documentation/fuseki2/fuseki-webapp.md

 Fuseki/UI can be run in a number of ways:

 * [As a standalone server](#fuseki-standalone-server)
-* [As a service](#fuseki-service) run by the operation system, for example, started when the machine
+* [As a service](#fuseki-service) run by the operation system, for example, started when the machine boots
-* [As a Web Application](#fuseki-web-application) inside a container such as Apache Tomcat or Jetty boots.
+* [As a Web Application](#fuseki-web-application) inside a container such as Apache Tomcat or Jetty.

 Fuseki is also packaged as a plain server ["Fuseki Main"](fuseki-main.html) with no UI for use as a configurable SPARQL server, for [building as a Docker